Frenotomy and Human Factors Science

-Not long afterwards, in a heartbreaking Instagram post, she wrote that her child was being ventilated right there and then during transfer to a children’s hospital.
+Shortly afterwards, in a heartbreaking Instagram post, she wrote that her child was being ventilated.
 A blood vessel had been cut during the frenotomy, the baby was rushed by ambulance to an Emergency Department for resuscitation, and they were now on their way to an intensive care unit.
-Like everyone who read it, my heart went out to that little one and his family.

-My heart also went out to the practitioner who performed the frenotomy, because he will be, surely, managing his own great distress.
+My heart went out to that baby and to the family.
+How terrible, how terrifying!
+But my thoughts also turned to the dentist who performed that frenotomy because he will be, surely, in a state of great distress.
 A health professional’s life can be defined by an event like this.

 Mistakes are inevitable in medical or dental practice.
 This is why the new ‘human factors science’ addresses health system problems in order to both minimise error, and prepare for it.1

-The post was forwarded to me by health professionals who had already been worrying a lot about the frenotomy industry.
+This Instagram post was forwarded to me by health professionals who had already been worrying a lot about the frenotomy industry.
 They’d been worrying about the oral aversion that they were regularly seeing in babies afterwards.
-They’d been worrying because of reports of infection and haemorrhage, and because of new work about the risk of front of tongue numbness due to lingual nerve damage.
-They’d been worrying because my team published a study showing a 420% increase in Medicare-rebated frenotomies in 0-4 year-olds between 2006-2016, mirroring overseas studies – and ours couldn’t track frenotomies by dentists, who may be performing the majority.2-4 They’d been worrying because this pattern, as the epidemiologists tell us, is characteristic of gross overtreatment.
+They’d been worrying because of reports of infection and haemorrhage.
+They’d been worrying because of the 420% increase in Medicare-rebated frenotomies in 0-4 year-olds between 2006-2016 in Australia, mirroring overseas studies – and this study couldn’t track frenotomies by dentists, who may be performing the majority.2-4 They’d been worrying because this pattern, as the epidemiologists tell us, is characteristic of serious overtreatment.
 And they’d been worrying because when there is an exponential increase in the number of times a surgical procedure is performed, the risk of mishap rises dramatically.

-The international frenotomy industry is lucrative, and powerful, and exercises control over dissenting practitioners’ income through insidious social media lists of tongue-tie friendly or tongue-tie competent professionals, alongside condemnation of those incompetent, breastfeeding-ignorant professionals who ‘miss’ the tongue and upper lip-tie.
+The international frenotomy industry is lucrative, and powerful, and exercises control over dissenting practitioners’ income through social media lists of ‘tongue-tie friendly’ or ‘tongue-tie competent’ professionals, alongside condemnation of those incompetent, breastfeeding-ignorant professionals who ‘miss’ the tongue and upper lip-tie.
 Because of the lack of control that can be exercised across international borders, someone like myself who has spoken out about the anatomically inaccurate and clinically unhelpful diagnosis of ‘posterior tongue-tie’ or the anatomically inaccurate belief that ‘behind every classic tongue-tie there is a posterior tongue-tie’ or the pathologizing of normal labia frenula as ‘upper lip-ties’ can be defamed by overseas personalities who have huge followings, without consequence.6-8

-Recently, an organisation I’ve belonged to for many years, Lactation Consultants of Australia and New Zealand, agreed to circulate a paid advertisement of our charity's Masterclasses, which teach a new approach to breastfeeding support that does not require oral surgery for babies (unless there is a classic tongue-tie) - and then two days later sent an email of retraction to all members, instructing them to delete it, falsely claiming our Masterclasses violated their by-laws.
-When highly respected academic and leader Professor Laurence Walsh AO, who first taught Australian dentists to use laser technologies, raised concerns about tongue-tie and fringe science on SBS’s ‘The Feed’, the practice manager and husband of a dentist who appeared on that same program wrote on a tongue-tie professionals’ Facebook page that ‘perhaps in his advancing years [Professor Walsh] is losing the plot.’
+Recently, an organisation I’ve belonged to for many years, Lactation Consultants of Australia and New Zealand, agreed to circulate a paid advertisement of our Masterclasses offering education in a new approach to breastfeeding support which does not require oral surgery for babies (unless there is a classic tongue-tie) - and then two days later sent an email of retraction to all members, instructing them to delete it, falsely claiming our Masterclasses violated their by-laws.
+When a highly respected academic and leader like Professor Laurence Walsh AO, who first taught Australian dentists to use laser technologies, raised concerns about tongue-tie and fringe science on SBS’s ‘The Feed’, the practice manager and husband of a dentist who appeared on that same program wrote on a tongue-tie professionals’ Facebook page that ‘perhaps in his advancing years [Professor Walsh] is losing the plot.’

 Parents dealing with the distress of breastfeeding problems and related unsettled infant behaviour typically do not need to take their babies to dentists or others who perform frenotomy.
-But sadly, they often need help beyond what is on offer from our breastfeeding support professionals.
-The research demonstrates that current approaches to latch and positioning are often ineffective,9-11 and may even cause unsettled infant behaviour or nipple damage.12 No-one is to blame for this - clinical breastfeeding support remains a research frontier, rarely prioritised, for historical reasons, by funding bodies.
+But they often need help beyond what is on offer from our breastfeeding support professionals.
+The research demonstrates that current approaches to latch and positioning are often ineffective,9-11 and may even sometimes, paradoxically, cause nipple damage.12 No-one is to blame - clinical breastfeeding support remains a research frontier, rarely prioritised, for historical reasons, by funding bodies.

-But it did seem to me when I first began to publish about the inappropriateness of oral surgery for breastfeeding babies in the absence of classic tongue-tie, that I also had a moral responsibility to do my very best to bring to breastfeeding women effective therapeutic alternatives.
-Now, our Neuroprotective Developmental Care offers a gestalt approach to breastfeeding built on a new biomechanical model of infant suck and swallow derived from ultrasound studies.13,14 Day by day, in my clinic over many years now, I have watched breastfeeding relationships transform with careful fit and hold work based on the gestalt biomechanical model and a neuroprotective developmental care approach to complex, breastfeeding-related problems.
+But it did seem to me when I first began to publish about the inappropriateness of oral surgery for breastfeeding babies in the absence of classic tongue-tie, that I also had a moral responsibility to do my very best to bring to breastfeeding women an effective therapeutic alternative.
+Now, our Neuroprotective Developmental Care offers a gestalt approach to breastfeeding built on a new biomechanical model of infant suck and swallow derived from ultrasound studies.13, 14 Day by day, in the clinic over many years now, I have watched breastfeeding relationships transform with careful fit and hold work based on the gestalt biomechanical model and a neuroprotective developmental care approach to complex, breastfeeding-related problems.
 Without surgery.
 Without pharmaceuticals.
-Without risk.